nascarjake/luminary/README.md

 ## Building a Pipeline

-Creating an AI pipeline in Luminary involves three main components:
+Creating an AI pipeline in Luminary involves a step-by-step process using three main components: Object Schemas, AI Assistants, and the Graph Pipeline.
+Here's a guide to building a pipeline, using a video generation workflow as an example:

-### 1. Object Schemas
+### 1. Define Object Schemas

-Object schemas define the structure and validation rules for data passing between assistants, ensuring type safety and data consistency throughout your workflow.

-Key features of the schema system include:
+Start by creating object schemas for all data types you'll pass between assistants:

+1. Open the Schema Editor UI or prepare JSON schema definitions.
+2. Create schemas for each data type.
+For our video generation example:
+   - Outline schema
+   - Script schema
-- Visual schema designer for rapid development
+   - Video schema
-- JSON import/export for existing schemas
-- Real-time validation and error checking
-- Support for complex nested structures
-- Automatic documentation generation
+3. Define properties and validation rules for each schema.
+4. Save your schemas for use in assistant configurations.

-### 2. AI Assistants
+### 2. Configure AI Assistants

-Each assistant in your pipeline can be configured for specific tasks.
-The configuration interface includes:

-- **System Instructions**: Define instructions that guide assistant behavior
-- **Tool Integration**: Add custom functions and API capabilities
-- **Input/Output Mapping**: Define data handling using schemas
-- **Knowledge Base**: Add context and documentation
-- **Behavior Controls**: Adjust response patterns and decision-making
+Next, set up the assistants that will process your data:

+1. Create a new assistant in the Assistant Configuration interface.
+2. Write system instructions to define the assistant's role and behavior.
+3. Attach necessary tool functions, which may include your custom scripts.
+4. Specify input and output object schemas:
+   - For an outline generator: No input, Outline schema as output
+   - For a script writer: Outline schema as input, Script schema as output
+   - For a video creator: Script schema as input, Video schema as output
+5. If you don't select an output function, Luminary will create one automatically.
+6. Repeat this process for each assistant in your pipeline.

-### 3. Graph Pipeline
+### 3. Build the Graph Pipeline

-The visual graph editor connects assistants and defines data flow through:

-- Drag-and-drop interface for placing assistants
-- Visual connection tools
-- Data flow validation
-- Debug tools
-- Support for branching and conditional flows
+Finally, create the visual workflow using the graph editor:

+1. Open the Graph Editor canvas.
+2. Drag assistant nodes from the left library panel onto the canvas.
+3. Arrange your nodes in the desired workflow order.
+4. Connect nodes by dragging from an output dot to an input dot:
+   - Outline Generator output to Script Writer input
+   - Script Writer output to Video Creator input
+5. Ensure connections are between compatible object schema types.
-The graph system validates connections using object schemas to prevent type mismatches.
+6. Luminary will validate connections to prevent type mismatches.
+7. Add any branching or conditional flows as needed.
+8. Test your pipeline using the debug tools provided.

+By following these steps, you'll create a fully functional AI pipeline in Luminary, with data flowing seamlessly between your custom assistants.

 ## Profiles